 As for the other digital sectors, the Chinese scenario is completely different from the Western one for e-commerce.
-Forget Amazon or eBay, which has a limited weight.
+Forget Amazon or eBay, which have a limited weight.
 In China, local platforms have the upper hand.

 E-commerce in China is quite varied.
-In fact, there is a lot of generalist or specialized platforms that are used every day by Chinese users to finalize online purchases.
+In fact, there are a lot of generalist or specialized platforms that are used every day by Chinese users to finalize online purchases.
 Alongside a few big players, such as Tmall which holds 61.4% of queries, and JD.com 24%, there are a number of smaller but equally important platforms.

 Investing only in one platform could be rather limiting unless you chose the right one to begin and use marketing to support your eCommerce effort in China.
 There is a risk of being hidden from the myriad of brands and brands available on the web.
 To ensure greater visibility, it is advisable, instead, to be present on multiple platforms in an integrated way.

 In the first half of 2020, the total turnover of online sales in the country reached 5.15 trillion RMB (approximately 627.9 billion euros).